SUYASH-a17/AWS-Data-Engineer-Notes/README.md

 ---

 This summary serves as a guide to enhance your understanding of data pipelines and improve data quality in your workflows.

+For Amazon S3: Access buckets, list bucket contents, and read and write objects, but not create a bucket For AWS Glue: Create databases, and tables within the databases For CloudShell: use CloudShell, for example issue AWS CLI commands For CloudFormation: Create stacks and validate templates For Athena: Create a Data Catalog, create and get named queries, and start queries